 Entries linking to amortise

-Originally in English in the literal sense "make dead," also a legal term for an act of alienating lands.
+The literal sense "make dead" is obsolete in English.
 In reference to extinguishing a debt from early 19c.
 Related: Amortized; amortizing.

 word-forming element used to make verbs, Middle English -isen, from Old French -iser/-izer, from Late Latin -izare, from Greek -izein, a verb-forming element denoting the doing of the noun or adjective to which it is attached.